gae-init/gae-init-docs/main/templates/tutorial/create.md

   address = wtforms.TextAreaField('Address', [wtforms.validators.optional()])
 ```

-For more information regarding the form validation refert to
+For more information regarding the form validation refer to
 [Flask-WTForms](http://flask.pocoo.org/docs/patterns/wtforms/).

 ### Contact Create Handler

 After creating the form we have to create a handler for it.
 Add the
-following code into the `contact.py` file.
+following code into the `main/contact.py` file.

 ```python
 import flask